alex-lechner/CarND-MPC-P10/README.md

 ![model equations][equations]

-The 100 millisecond latency is initialized as a constant `dt = 0.1` in line 111 in `main.cpp`.
+The 100 millisecond latency is initialized as a constant `dt = 0.1` on line 111 in `main.cpp`.

 ### 4. Discussion about the chosen *N* and *dt* values
 At first, values of `N = 20` and `dt = 0.05` were chosen.
 Those (high) initial values had a negative impact on the vehicle's steering because the car nearly left the road.
 After fine-tuning these parameters, the final values are now `N = 12` and `dt = 0.04` which keep the vehicle very close to the center of the road and therefore ensure the vehicle drives around the track safely.
 A high `dt` value also had the effect that the car was in an acceleration-brake-loop and did not maintain a constant velocity.